clowzed/of2plus/README.md

 Press `Ctrl` + `Shift` + `P` and type `of2plus`
 - It can generate nesesarry folders for the project
 - In status bar you can find `Build with Wmake` which will build your project
-- Open terminal ang go to `OUTPUt`.
+- Open terminal ang go to `OUTPUT`.
 There you will find `of2plus stderr` for errors and `of2plus stdout` for other messages.

 ## Roadmap